 Where staff are unwell and take sick leave, cover is organised to ensure ratios are maintained.

-THE USE OF SOCIAL NETWORKING SITES:
+The use of Social Networking Sites

 Hainford & Frettenham Pre-school has a page on a social networking site (Facebook).
 The content of this page will only be used to promote the pre-school setting, advertise events for fundraising purposes or to display positive feedback.
 It will not display pictures, names or any personal details of the children or the parents / carers who attend the setting, unless prior agreement between the Chairperson and individuals involved has been sought.